 Here you can select which browsers you want the selected fingerprint assigned to along with any specific domains.
 Visited domains are reported by the extension to

-Anti-Fp currently supports 9 browsers.
-Eight of them are Chromium variants while the last one is Firefox.
+Anti-Fp currently supports 10 browsers.
+Nine of them are Chromium variants while the last one is Firefox.
 As mentioned,

 fingerprints can be assigned to 1 or more browsers so that you can project the exact fingerprint you desire.

 Anti-Fp to distinguish between the different Chromium variants, the appropriate browser flag must be selected in

 the extension options under the Chrome Type header.
 If the appropriate browser is not set, then

 communicating with Chrome.
 This obviously will lead to unexpected results.

 Per-domain targeting provides an extra level of precision for your anti-fingerprinting efforts.
 Assigning fingerprints to a domain is easy.